darkocobe/darkocobe.github.io/_posts/2021-02-05-design-ca-policies.md

 ---
-title: CA Design DOs and DON’T'S
+title: The secrets of Conditional Policy Design
 author: Darko Todoroski
 date: 2020-02-05 20:55:00 +0800
 categories: [Azure, Conditional Access]
-tags: [design, conditional access policy, guide]
+tags: [azure, azure ad, aad, ca, policies, bcdr, plan, build, operate, design, conditional access policy, guide, conditional access]
 pin: true
 ---

 These days Azure AD Conditional Policies are used by almost every organization present on one of the three Microsoft clouds (Azure, M365, Dynamics 365).
 I recommend this lengthy blog post for everyone that has work to do with Conditional Access policies.
 No matter if you are a cloud architect, cloud engineer, or cloud support engineer, you will extend your knowledge and make proper decisions when you design your conditional access policies.

 Below I share essential information that you need to take into consideration during your conditional access project.
 Even if you already have a CA policy design or implemented them, you can find this article useful and adjust some of your practices.
+This blog post is not where I will recommend which policies you should apply.
+It is an article where you will learn how to take a step back and think about the whole process, not just about the policies themselves.

 I divided the blog post into four sections (Plan, Dsign, Build, Operate).
 It is crucial to read every section of it and follow them in order during your project.
+Implementing CA policies is so easy that almost anyone can do it.
+The tricky part is when you start messing around things get trickier.
+That is why skipping the any project phases is not an option.

 Throughout the article, I use the CA abbreviation for Conditional Access.

 ## Plan